 - (a) Each owner/operator of an UST system must register each system with the Director within 30 days after the first day on which the system is actually used to contain a regulated substance.
 This registration must be renewed annually, on or before the calendar date of the initial registration, in each succeeding year after 1989.
-The owner/operator is required to pay a registration fee as set by statute for each tank registered. - (b) All UST systems and facilities must be registered on a form provided by the Director, regardless of use, size, or type of regulated substance stored therein; and regardless of whether the tanks and facilities are in service or out of service.

-[Note: Owners/operators of UST systems that were in the ground on or after May 8, 1986, unless taken out of operation on or before January 1, 1974, were required to notify the Colorado Department of Health in accordance with the Hazardous and Solid Waste Amendments of 1984, Public Law 98-616, on a form published by EPA on November 8, 1985 (50 FR 46602) unless notice was given pursuant to section 103(c) of CERCLA.
-Owners/operators who have not complied with the notification requirements may use the registration form described in section 2-
+The owner/operator is required to pay a registration fee as set by statute for each tank registered. - (b) All UST systems and facilities must be registered on a form provided by the Director, regardless of use, size, or type of regulated substance stored therein; and regardless of whether the tanks and facilities are in service or out of service. - [Note: Owners/operators of UST systems that were in the ground on or after May 8, 1986, unless taken out of operation on or before January 1, 1974, were required to notify the Colorado Department of Health in accordance with the Hazardous and Solid Waste Amendments of 1984, Public Law 98-616, on a form published by EPA on November 8, 1985 (50 FR 46602) unless notice was given pursuant to section 103(c) of CERCLA.
+Owners/operators who have not complied with the notification requirements may use the registration form described in section 2-2-10(h)] - (c) Owners required to register tanks under paragraph (a) of this section must register each tank they own.
+Owners may register several tanks using one registration form, but owners who own tanks located at more than one place of operation must file a separate registration form for each separate place of operation. - (d) Any time there is a change in operation, including upgrading of the UST system, changes in operation including change of owner or operator, or completed closure of an UST system, the owner/operator is required to submit an updated registration form within 30 days. - (e) Registration forms required to be submitted under paragraph (a) and (d) of this section must provide all of the required information for each tank. - (f) All owners/operators of new UST systems must certify in the registration form, compliance with the following requirements: - (1) Installation of tanks and piping under section 2-2-8(e); - (2) Cathodic protection of steel tanks and piping under section 2-2-8(a) and (b); - (3) Financial responsibility under Article 6 of these regulations; and

-- (c) Owners required to register tanks under paragraph (a) of this section must register each tank they own.
-Owners may register several tanks using one registration form, but owners who own tanks located at more than one place of operation must file a separate registration form for each separate place of operation. - (d) Any time there is a change in operation, including upgrading of the UST system, changes in operation, or completed closure of an UST system, the owner/operator is required to update the registration within 60 days. - (e) Registration forms required to be submitted under paragraph (a) of this section must provide all of the required information for each tank. - (f) All owners/operators of new UST systems must certify in the registration form, compliance with the following requirements: - (1) Installation of tanks and piping under section 2-2-8(e); - (2) Cathodic protection of steel tanks and piping under section 2-2-8(a) and (b); - (3) Financial responsibility under Article 6 of these regulations; and - (4) Release detection under sections 2-4-2 and 2-4-3. - (g) All owners/operators of new UST systems must certify in the registration form that the method used to install the UST system complies with the requirements in section 2-2-8(d). - (h) After July 1, 1989, any person who sells a tank intended to be used as an UST must notify the purchaser of such tank of the owner's registration obligations under paragraph (a) of this section. - (i) The registration form supplied by the Director will meet the requirements of section 9002 of the federal Solid Waste Disposal Act as amended. - (j) The required fee for UST registration is the amount required per tank per year as authorized by C.R.S. § 8-20.5-102; and the fee for the installation plan review and the installation inspection is set at \$150.00, as authorized by C.R.S. § 8-20.5-204, to cover the costs of administering this section.
+- (4) Release detection under sections 2-4-2 and 2-4-3. - (g) All owners/operators of new UST systems must certify in the registration form that the method used to install the UST system complies with the requirements in section 2-2-8(d). - (h) After July 1, 1989, any person who sells a tank intended to be used as an UST must notify the purchaser of such tank of the owner's registration obligations under paragraph (a) of this section. - (i) The registration form supplied by the Director will meet the requirements of section 9002 of the federal Solid Waste Disposal Act as amended. - (j) The required fee for UST registration is the amount required per tank per year as authorized by C.R.S. § 8-20.5-102; and the fee for the installation plan review and the installation inspection is set at \$150.00, as authorized by C.R.S. § 8-20.5-204, to cover the costs of administering this section. - (k) Upon satisfaction of the registration requirements, the Director will issue an annual certificate of registration for each registered facility which shall be posted or maintained onsite, such that it is readily available for inspection by OPS inspectors or delivery personnel.